Select this text to see the highlight effect

 Suune

-Project Management
+Project Overview

 As a UX Designer on this project, I was responsible for designing wireframes and high-fidelity interfaces that support seamless collaboration.
 I worked on key user flows for job discovery, project creation, task management, invoicing, and dashboards, ensuring an intuitive and efficient experience for both artists and business clients.